-hear our prayer in this Advent season for ourselves, and for our families and friends who live with painful thoughts and memories.
-Hear our prayer for our country and our world as we lift up so much human suffering to you.
+hear our prayers in this Advent season for ourselves, and for our families and friends who live with painful thoughts and memories.
+Hear our prayers for our country and our world as we lift up so much suffering to you.
 We claim your light which shines always in the darkness.
 We ask for strength for today, courage for tomorrow, and peace for the past.
-We ask these things in the name of your Christ, who shares our life in joy and sorrow, death and new birth, despair, and promise.
+We ask these things in the name of Christ, who shares our life in joy and sorrow, death and new birth, promise and hope.
 Amen.